br33dlove/UiWrapper/README.md

 ##### Finishing UiFragment extension

 UiFragment has two abstract methods called bind and unbind that weren't shown in the example above.
-The aim of these methods are to get the instances of the Ui objects with their concrete types, following the Visitor Pattern.
+The aim of these methods are to get the instances of the Ui objects with their concrete types, following the Visitor Pattern, and pass these through to the bind and unbind methods in the UiWrapperRepository.

 In these methods, we are given an instance of BaseUiWrapperRepository under the type set in the class declaration, as well as configurable objects used in the binding and unbinding process.
 These objects are already configured for use by the BaseUiWrapperRepository, but can be reconfigured by the developer if they wish to customize the binding and unbinding processes.

-Here we will ensure that UiWrapperRepository is set in UiFragment's type parameters in the class declaration and call bind and unbind on the repository where necessary, passing the Ui obejct through the method parameters:
+Here we will ensure that UiWrapperRepository is set in UiFragment's type parameters in the class declaration and call bind and unbind on the repository where necessary, passing the Ui object through the method parameters:

 ```java
 public class DataListFragment extends UiFragment<UiWrapperRepository, DataListUi.Listener> implements DataListUi {